REDCap Survey and Data Management Tool

 - All projects and users associated with a project will be suspended upon the departure of the Principle Investigator from UT Southwestern.

 - Academic Information Systems does not support use of REDCap for FDA-governed clinical trials.
 Velos must be used for this.
-For assistance with FDA-governed clinical trials, please contact: firstname.lastname@example.org
+For assistance with FDA-governed clinical trials, please contact: IR Call Center.

 - Use of REDCap now requires an REDCap End-User Agreement to be on file with Academic Information Systems.
 Please fill out the online agreement.

 - All REDCap databases require AIS to move them to "Production."
-Surveys are managed at no charge; however there is a $300 charge to support the database project (survey plus additional electronic data capture (EDC) forms) annually.
+Surveys are managed at no charge, however, there is one-time charge of $300 to support the database project.
 Please use the checklist to ensure that your database will not be delayed in the "push to production " process.
 Fill out this form when ready to submit your project for production.

 - Any publications resulting from the use of REDCap should cite its use.